 Hearing loss and other symptoms should be relieved immediately after surgery.
 Most children can return to school and other activities the next day, although special precautions will be needed for swimming or bathing.
 Drainage from the ears may be visible for up to a week after surgery, and may appear as clear, green or yellow crusted material or liquid.

-Results of Ear Tube Surgery
+What Results Can I Expect from Ear Tube Surgery

 After surgery, patients usually see a significant decrease in ear infections, as well as improved hearing, speech and sleep patterns, as these factors can be disturbed by a painful ear infection.
 Some patients may still get an occasional ear infection after surgery, which is considered normal.